yetanotherchris/Choco-Exceptionless/README.md

 Note: **All argument values should be wrapped in a single quote if they contain anything except numbers/letters.**

 - websitePort - The website port to use, default is 80.
-- mongoDataDir - The data directory to put the mongo binaries and database, for example "D:"
 - websiteDomain - The domain that the site binds to, default is "localhost".

-Example:
+Do not include "http://".

+### Example usage:

+Install to port 80:

+	`choco install Exceptionless`

+Custom domain and port:

-    choco install Exceptionless -packageParameters "/websitePort:82 /mongoDataDir:'D:' /websiteDomain:'www.example.com'"
+    `choco install Exceptionless -packageParameters "/websitePort:82 /websiteDomain:'www.example.com'"`
-    choco install Exceptionless -packageParameters "-websitePort:8080 -mongoDataDir='c:\mongoland' =websiteDomain='www.contoso.com'"